DTN Closing Livestock Comment 09/29 16:26

 Friday's bullishness and zoomed to new all-time highs in most contracts.
 Lean

 hog contracts reversed early losses tied to the Sep 1 H&P report to close no

 worse than mixed.

 DTN Livestock Analyst

-According to the closing report, the Iowa hog base $0.92 higher compared with
+the closing report, the Iowa hog base 0.46 lower compared with the Prior Day

-For more free DTN information sent right to your email each morning - click here to sign up for DTN Snapshot.
+Get your local Cash Bids emailed to you each morning from DTN – click here to sign up for DTN Snapshot.